 Sharks have long gripped our fascination and swum in the ocean before dinosaurs roamed the earth.
-However, such factors as climate change, ocean pollution, overfishing and fin poaching now leave some species of sharks facing extinction in parts of the world.
+However, such factors as, ocean pollution, overfishing and fin poaching now leave some species of sharks facing extinction in parts of the world.

 Sharks play a crucial role in healthy ocean ecosystems because they are a top predator—they keep prey species populations at a healthy level and prevent algae overgrowth that advances the decline of coral reefs.

 Some species of sharks are particularly vulnerable to overfishing because they do not populate quickly.
 Similar to humans, most shark species are long-lived, slow growing and take many years to reach sexual maturity.
 In addition, sharks give birth to few offspring at a time, have high juvenile mortality and infrequently reproduce.